 In the considered edge inference system, sensing noise and potential obstructions can degrade inference performance~\cite{who2com}.
 To address this issue, we consider a sensing scenario that involves fusing feature vectors extracted from $K$ observations\footnote{For instance, consider a scenario in which a device captures a series of images of a moving vehicle in an intelligent traffic monitoring system.
 Temporal fusion of these snapshots reduces motion blur and enhances resolution, enabling the device to transmit critical information to the server for inference~\cite{biswas2016intelligent,ZW2024ultra-LoLa}.}.
 The fused feature vector, denoted as $\overline{\mathbf{x}}$, is obtained through average pooling:

 where $\mathbf{x}_k \in \mathbb{R}^{D}$ denotes the feature vector extracted from the $k$-th observation.
-Given the limited processing resources at the edge device, the feature extraction from $K$ observations incurs a computation latency~\cite{QSFL}: where $N_F$ denotes the number of \emph{floating-point operations} (FLOPs) required to process one observation and let $f_c$ denote the local computation speed (in FLOPs/s).
+In streaming applications, feature extraction can be pipelined across consecutive observations.
+Let $N_F$ denote the number of \emph{floating-point operations }(FLOPs) required to process one observation and let $f_c$ denote the local computation speed (in FLOPs/s).
 Accordingly, the per-observation feature-extraction latency is $T_{\sf fea}=N_F/f_c$.
 Let $T_{\sf sen}$ denote the sensing interval (e.g., the camera frame period).
 Then, under the sensing--computation pipeline, the time to obtain features from $K$ observations is

 We consider a representative high–frame-rate sensing regime in which the sensing interval $T_{\sf sen}$ is negligible (or observations are pre-buffered), so that computation for feature extraction becomes the bottleneck under a constrained power budget and limited computational speed.
 With such consideration, the computation latency in \eqref{eq:pipeline_process} reduces to

 Note that this linear computation model is widely adopted for compute-limited edge devices with a single local processor~\cite{Mao2017MECsurvey,You2017MECO}.